 There are many arguments about defining the features of a profession.
-Flexner 5 states six criteria 31 characterising a profession -intellectual activities, based on science and learning, used for practical purposes, 32 which can be taught, and is organised internally and is altruistic (quoted in Ducanis and Golin 6). ??arson 33 7 mentions that professional association, cognitive base, institutionalised training, licensing, work autonomy, 34 colleague control and code of ethics are the main characteristic features of profession.
-Duncanis and Golin 35 6 argue that professional standards of ethics and training are set through various professional organisations 36 37 and associations.
-These organisations also set requirements for certification and licensure and implement them 38 through legitimisation of power and the perpetuation of autonomy.
+Flexner states six criteria characterising a profession - intellectual activities, based on science and learning, used for practical purposes, which can be taught, and is organised internally and is altruistic (quoted in Ducanis and Golin).
+Larson mentions that professional association, cognitive base, institutionalised training, licensing, work autonomy, colleague control and code of ethics are the main characteristic features of profession.
+Duncanis and Golin argue that professional standards of ethics and training are set through various professional organisations and associations.
+These organisations also set requirements for certification and licensure and implement them through legitimisation of power and the perpetuation of autonomy.

-${39}$ Different scholars cited different traits of the professions.
-The most commonly cited traits (Becker 8,9 Millerson ${40}$ 10, Larson 7) are;
+Different scholars cited different traits of the professions.
+The most commonly cited traits (Becker Millerson, Larson) are;

+- the acquisition of skill based on abstract knowledge

+- provision for training and education, usually associated with a university

+- certification based on competency testing

+- formal organisation

-? the acquisition of skill based on abstract knowledge ? provision for training and education, usually associated with a university ? certification based on competency testing ? formal organisation ? adherence to a code of conduct ??oode 11 describes similar traits of professions and highlights two more characteristics of professions -'offering a service to the community' and 'acknowledgement by others that the occupation is regarded as a profession'.
-Gargon 12 describes three attributes of a profession -substance, organisation and Johnson 2 asserts that there was no consistent approach in defining the term profession in the early literature on this topic.
-The 46 term 'profession' describes a vocation structured under a certain training or educational activity for a specific 47 purpose.
-Hammicket al. 3 define the word 'profession' as a group of people who have undertaken a given 48 49 programme of education and/or training, and as a result of this are permitted to become part of much larger 50 and somewhat exclusive group.
-Jackson 4 describes a profession as a special type of occupation ... prolonged specialised training in a body of abstract knowledge, and a collectivity or service orientation...a vocational sub-51 culture which comprises implicit codes of behaviour, generates an esprit de corps among members of the same 52 profession, and ensures them certain occupational advantages.
-It is observed that profession is viewed from 53 different approaches -functional, process and power or status approaches.
-54 regulation.
-He describes substance as a mixture of skill, knowledge, scope and complexity of a profession.
-55 He argues that organisation was a kind of unstructured setting with flexible boundaries at the early stage of 56 evolution in the profession and it is gaining maturity with the provision of training to enhance members' skills and 57 development of workplace infrastructure and regulations for every profession.
-Gargon 12 argues that regulation 58 for profession is about maintaining the professional boundaries and it is 'who is to control' rather 'whether to 59 control'.
-Some research scholars and authors (Goode 13 Becker 8-9; Millerson 10; Strauss et al. 14; Larson 60 61 7) have focused on traits of professions based on the traits or characteristics that differentiate professions from 62 other occupations.
+- adherence to a code of conduct

+Goode describes similar traits of professions and highlights two more characteristics of professions - 'offering a service to the community' and 'acknowledgement by others that the occupation is regarded as a profession'.
+Gargon describes three attributes of a profession - substance, organisation and regulation.
+He describes substance as a mixture of skill. knowledge, scope and complexity of a profession.
+He argues that organisation was a kind of unstructured setting with flexible boundaries at the early stage of evolution in the profession and it is gaining maturity with the provision of training to enhance members' skills and development of workplace infrastructure and regulations for every profession.
+Gargon argues that regulation for profession is about maintaining the professional boundaries and it is 'who is to control' rather 'whether to control'.

+Author α: Associate Lecturer, Arden University, London, EC3N 4DX. e-mail: bkkaini@gmail.com

+Author o: Fifth Year Medical Student, University College London, London, WC1E 6BT.

+Some research scholars and authors (Goode 13) Becker8-9; Millerson; Strauss et al.; Larson) have focused on traits of professions based on the traits or characteristics that differentiate professions from other occupations.
 The professional trait approach mainly focuses upon at the ideal type features of a profession.
-63 However, traits approach of theory of professions does not describe the relationship between traits and does 64 not consider power relationships between professions.
-Johnson 2 argues that traits approach assumes extreme pre-conditions for an 'ideal profession' such as 'medicine' or 'law'.
-This approach reflects an established view of 65 the professions 16.
-Strauss et al. 14 argue that the trait approach in theory of professions has now moved onto 66 work, tasks and functions.
-Strauss et al. 14 criticise that traits of any professions are not fixed and they are 67 subject to many factors such as change in their roles and functions.
-68
+However, traits approach of theory of professions does not describe the relationship between traits and does not consider power relationships between professions.
+Johnson argues that traits approach assumes extreme pre-conditions for an 'ideal profession' such as 'medicine' or 'law'.
+This approach reflects established view of the professions.
+Strauss et al. argue that the trait approach in theory of professions has now moved onto work, tasks and functions.
+Strauss et al.14 criticise that traits of any professions are not fixed and they are subject to many factors such as change in their roles and functions.

-70 3 Professional Power
+Professional Power

 Professional power perspectives of theory of professions ignores social function in health care.
-Social functions of the professions advocate harmony by promoting social integration through professions and their expertise support to the society 16.
+Social functions of the professions advocate harmony by promoting social integration through professions and their expertise support to the society.
 Social function of the professions focuses on the highest level of knowledge, community-oriented service, professional ethics or code of practice for control and rewards system.
-Giddens 17,18 conceptualised power as a social factor and stated that power is created by human agents for them which limits and influences them

-76 in various ways.
+Giddens conceptualised power as a social factor and stated that power is created by human agents for them which limits and influences them in various ways.